Hand Beveling Strip Edges instead of Bead and Cove

 I'd suggest hand beveling the strips instead.

-Just bevel one edge of each new strip with a SHARP block plane.
+THEN, on areas that need a larger bevel, usually around the bilge, just bevel one edge of each new strip with a SHARP block plane.
 It is quite easy if you clamp one end of the strip in place on the boat and work the other end, beveling and test fitting the edges as you work from the stem to the center of the boat.

-The trick I've found to beveling strips is to keep 1/2 of each strip clamped in place from one stem and work on the bevel.
-This allows you to keep the strip under control while bending the strip in a convex arc so the plane will move smoothly, taking down the edge.
+The trick I've found to beveling strips is to keep 1/2 of each strip spring clamped in place from one stem and work on the bevel.
+This allows you to keep the strip under control while bending the strip in a convex arc, so the plane will move smoothly, taking down the edge.

-This also makes it easy to quickly put the strip in place to judge how well the bevel is working, without walking back and forth from a bench to bevel and test.
+This makes it easy to quickly put the strip in place to judge how well the bevel is working, without walking back and forth from a bench to bevel and test.

 I loosely clamp each new strip to the previous one with four spring clamps.
 One at each stem and two straddling the middle.
 Remove and replace clamps as needed to make your bevel.